hubble658/Projects/README.md

 # Projects Repository

-This repository contains a collection of programming projects written in C , showcasing various algorithms, numerical methods, and game simulations.
+This repository contains a collection of programming projects written in C , showcasing various algorithms, numerical methods, neural net and game simulations.

 ## Projects Overview